Walk safely

 There are a few key hazards, apart from weather extremes, you should be aware of.
 This is not an exhaustive list and more detailed information can be found in specialist hill walking literature and online.

 The topography of the Lake District includes smooth U-shaped valleys and steep and sharp ridges, England’s highest mountain and deepest and longest lakes.
-Be prepared to encounter rough and rugged mountain terrain.
-See our walking pages for a guide to appropriate footwear.
+Be prepared to encounter rough rugged mountain terrain.
+See walkers checklist for appropriate footwear.

 Water

-• It is advisable to avoid drinking from natural water sources.
-Take enough bottled water with you to stay properly hydrated, especially in warm weather.
+• It's advisable to avoid drinking from natural water sources.
+Take bottled water to stay hydrated, especially warm weather

-• Tempted to swim?
-There are many wonderful places to enjoy wild swimming, however, Lakeland tarns and rivers can be very cold, even in summer.
-More information on swimming in the Lake District
+• There are many wonderful places to enjoy wild swimming, Tarns and rivers can be cold, see Swimming in the Lake District

-• After even moderate rainfall, rivers in spate are dangerous and may become impassable.
+• After even moderate rainfall, rivers are dangerous and may become impassable.

 Cattle